Blink-Project/yocto-orangepi-r1plus/README.md

 #### Updating your device to a newer version of BlinkOS

 This is as easy as: repeat the installation steps from [Preparing the SD Card](#Preparing the SD Card)!
-All data stored in `/home/root`, `/data` and
-`/var/lib/docker` will be kept throughout updates, but all the rest is going to be wiped off.
+All files stored or modified in `/home`, `/data`, `/var/lib/docker` and `/etc` will be kept throughout updates, but all the rest is going to be wiped off.

-Be careful to store your precious projects in one of these locations!

 ## Advanced Users Tips